Grants for Creative Individuals

 Spending Plan

-If your benefit includes an asset cap, a grant presents a unique challenge.
+If your public benefits include asset caps, a Mass Cultural Council grant could present a unique challenge.
 What can you do when a sudden influx of funds pushes your bank account above your benefit’s asset limit?

 Not everyone is eligible to open an ABLE/Attainable Savings account or special needs trust.
 However, a grant recipient can still meet their benefit’s asset cap by spending down their grant in the same month the grant is received.